German bombing of Britain, 1914–1918: Early German long-range bombing

 On 6 August 1914, the German Army Zeppelin Z VI bombed the Belgian city of Liège, killing nine civilians.
 Ten more died in a night attack on Antwerp on 25 August and 2 September.
 In the first month of the war, Germany formed the Brieftauben Abteilung Ostende ("Ostend Carrier Pigeon Detachment"), a cover name for an elite air unit, commanded by Major Wilhelm Siegert, to be used for the bombing of the Channel Ports, when new long-range aircraft became available.
 During the opening months of the war, a German pilot flying a Taube regularly dropped bombs on Paris.
 The first raid consisted of five small bombs and a note demanding the immediate surrender of Paris and the French nation.
 Before the stabilisation of the Western Front, German aircraft made a number of raids on Paris, slightly damaging Notre Dame Cathedral.
 The first bombing raids on England were nuisance raids carried out against Channel ports.
+By mid October 1914 Londoners were already fearing a Zeppelin raid and all lights were hidden at night.
 German press reports mention a raid carried out on 27 October but there is no British record of an incident on this date.